 You can also protect your pets with diatomaceous earth.
-When lightly rubbed into their coats and dusted in your pet’s bedding area, food grade diatomaceous earth is very effective against lice, mites, fleas, and ticks on dogs, cats, and birds.
-Just rub gently into the pet’s coat.
+When lightly rubbed into their coats and dusted in your pet’s bedding area, food-grade diatomaceous earth is very effective against lice, mites, fleas, and ticks on dogs, cats, and birds.
 For an ear mites remedy for your pets, simply rub a pinch of DE onto the skin on both sides of the ear flaps daily for a month or so to kill existing and newly hatched mites.
-It works great as a deworming agent when added to their food or water and kills E.coli, highly Recommended by vets.
+It works great as a deworming agent when added to their food or water.